-The demand for extra transparency is growing exponentially through the yr in the seafood industry.
+The demand for extra transparency is growing exponentially throughout the year in the seafood industry.
 And with the price of imposing more transparency in seafood supply chains regularly lowering, the seafood market can now comprehend the numerous benefits of imposing efforts at transparency, such as economic efficiencies.
+Transparency, with the aid of definition, normally refers to the disclosure of data to shareholders, customers, purchasers, and regulatory bodies.
+In a well-known, transparency is the sharing of information with stakeholders out of doors the supply chain.

 The first episode of the series affords a creation to transparency and an interview with Steve Trent from The Environmental Justice Foundation about the corporation’s Charter for Transparency.
 The program helps the seafood industry with the aid of advocating for greater availability of statistics so agencies have the facts clients, traders, and governments are requesting.